SIBO Die Off Symptoms: What They Are and How to Prevent Them

 Final Thoughts

-There is no way to completely prevent the JHR from occurring, but you can treat the symptoms to make yourself more comfortable in the moment.
-Symptoms should start to resolve on their own within a day or two, however if they are not resolving or are getting worse, see your health care professional or go to the hospital immediately.
+If you do end up experiencing die off symptoms, they should resolve on their own within a day or two, however if they are not resolving or are getting worse, see your health care professional or go to the hospital immediately.

 want this article?